solidcell/dotfiles/README.md

 To Do
 --------------
-* pianobar stops working at the end of some songs. investigate.
 * add a wrapper for the installation of a ruby version
 * add a wrapper for the creation of the pianobar fifo